abhiwand/atk/doc/source/ad_inst_IA.rst

     export HOSTNAME=`hostname`

     IFS=$'\n\r'
-    #get class paths from separate file to make the upstart skip neat and making editing easier
+    #get class paths from separate files to make the upstart skip neat and
+    #making editing easier
     if [ -f /etc/intelanalytics/rest-server/classpath ]; then
         for path in `cat /etc/intelanalytics/rest-server/classpath`
         do